VLMH/ErrorT/README.md

 With `Option`, when we get `None`, we cannot identify the error.

-Therefore, we don't know whcih error code we need to return to Frontend.
+Therefore, we don't know which error code to return for Frontend.

 # Intention
 - use `Xor` to capture the error